 I always have heavy cream in my fridge, so it’s much easier (and faster) to make my own than run to the store.

-Next, you want to start beating both the cream and peanut butter on high speed until the cream starts to thicken.
+Next, start beating the cream and peanut butter on high speed until it starts to thicken.

 At this point, gradually add the powdered sugar and vanilla to sweeten up the cream.